CmuInchingLab/planning_to_control/README.md

 TODO:
 1) Connect with planner to get plan
-2) Fix message type to be compatible with controller
+2) Make sure controller is using similar message
+3) How to send plan at the right time... check for location?